SeaGL/organization/meetings/2026/20260408-cross-comm.md

 #### Attendee Experience (AX)

 #### AV
-- matt: All videos save for 2 rooms x 1 day are reviewed in Vikunja

 #### DevOps
-- pretalx updated
-- nextcloud update in the pipeline

 #### Finance

 #### IDEA

 #### Partnerships
-- no news from outside orgs.
-- Kim working on new page for sponsors.

 #### Policy & Protocol

 #### Programming & Flow
-- Salt mentioned Dawn will be working on setting up the pretalx

 #### Promotion & Outreach
-- Call for coordinators blog post: https://github.com/SeaGL/seagl.github.io/pull/489
-- Working on updating /links (pr soon)
-- we had first meeting on Monday.

 #### Volunteers
+- async updates from matt:
+  - A volunteering committee meeting is scheduled for the 3rd Tuesday of each month
+    - (to become more frequent as we get closer to the conference) at 5:15pm PDT.
+    - It's on the cloud calendar.
+  - No new ongoing / during-conference volunteers since last meeting.
+  - Potential new pre-conference volunteer for Magic 8 ball shaking
+  - I'll be attending as many of the other committee meetings to observe and understand needs for volunteers
+  - For Salt - I sent you an email re: google groups.
+Try again please.

 ### New Items